 The global chickpeas market reached a volume of 12.7 Million Tons in 2019.
 Chickpeas, also known as garbanzo beans, refer to legumes that come under the family of Fabaceae and subfamily of Faboideae.
 There are two distinct types of cultivated chickpea, namely Desi and Kabuli.
 The desi type is grown in the Indian subcontinent while the Kabuli type is grown in West Asia and the Mediterranean region.
 Chickpeas are considered a good source of carbohydrates, proteins and include high levels of dietary fiber, vitamins and minerals.
 As a result, they offer numerous health benefits such as stabilizing blood sugar levels, maintaining muscle strength, aiding weight management, improving digestion and minimizing the risk of several chronic diseases such as diabetes and heart attack.
 Owing to this, they are added in a variety of dishes, like sauces, dips, soups and spreads.

 Chickpeas are an economical source of dietary proteins for vegetarian and vegan consumers and are widely consumed in the form of dal in the Indian subcontinent.
 They are also used as a primary ingredient in hummus, a dip made with mashed chickpeas and other materials, which is popular in numerous parts of the globe.
 Moreover, consumers are nowadays opting for food products with high protein content owing to rising health awareness, which is further driving the product demand.
 With the prevailing trend of vegetarian meat substitutes, chickpeas are also being utilized for producing textured protein.
 Besides this, on account of the high cost and limited availability of higher protein sources like soybean, chickpeas have emerged as a low-cost feed additive.
 Some of the other factors boosting the growth of the market are population growth, increasing disposable incomes, and changing dietary patterns.
-Looking forward, IMARC Group expects the market to reach 21.0 Million Tons by 2024, at a CAGR of 4.1% during the forecast period (2019-2024).
+Looking forward, IMARC Group expects the market to exhibit strong growth during 2020-2025.

 Region-wise, India currently represents the largest producer of chickpeas, accounting for more than two-thirds of the global production.
 They are used in a variety of dishes as a whole, as dal (chana dal), or as flour (besan).